Installing solar panels on a shipping container

 Domino Clamps are a very helpful component in our system, and it really helps increase the sustainability of a project like this.
 Basically the Domino Clamps make our system a bit more modular in design, a bit like adult Lego in a sense that anyone can, with access to our installation guide, build the system, regardless of experience or access to power, which would be needed if we were welding onto the container.

-The team know there are already a lot of other potential applications for similar systems using solar powered containerised units.
-For example, the production of clean water, medical refrigeration and providing electricity for the schools as well.
-The aim is to have a deployment stage by 2026, when some of these systems could then be installed in Zanzibar and throughout Africa.
+The team knows there are already a lot of other potential applications for similar systems using solar powered containerised units in Africa, including the production of clean water, medical refrigeration and providing electricity for the schools.

 Great to hear from you Greg, thanks for your feedback!
 We can’t wait to see the project up and running!